mikeddecker/judge/api/tests/README.md

 ## Repo tests vs Integration test

-As it is only a proof of concept, no further distinction between service tests and repo tests will be made.
+As it is only a proof of concept, no further distinction between service tests and repo tests will be made. \
+In essence, the service should check the same things, but some could be more strict.